 A stone path meanders through a landscape carefully planned for contemplation, with gorgeous Japanese maples, moss covered rocks, waterfalls, burbling streams, a koi pond, lovely tea house, and Zen influenced sand and stone gardens raked into intricate patterns.
 Much of the beauty is found in the small details.
 If you go, don’t miss the guided tour—it’s helpful for understanding the underlying meanings of the garden elements (for example, stone implies strength, water suggests life force, and plants represent the tapestry of seasons and life).

 We like to get out on foot to explore neighborhoods, and Portland has plenty of interesting neighborhoods to wander.
 This time we found ourselves in the Northwest district, a neighborhood of restored Craftsman and Victorian homes and narrow streets lined with a variety of unique independent shops.
-We enjoyed a delicious lunch at Ken’s Artisan Bakery, browsed the shops (including a bookstore that featured titles like “A Brief History of Underwear” and “A Complete Guide to Things That Can Kill You”), mingled with the locals, and treated ourselves to gourmet ice cream at award winning Salt & Straw, which offers unusual flavors like pear and blue cheese ice cream (we opted for coffee and chocolate, our all-time favorites).
+We enjoyed a delicious lunch at Ken’s Artisan Bakery, browsed the shops (including a bookstore that featured titles like “A Brief History of Underwear” and “A Complete Guide to Things That Can Kill You”), mingled with the locals, and treated ourselves to gourmet ice cream at award winning Salt & Straw, which offers unusual flavors like pear and blue cheese ice cream.

 If you find yourself in Portland, don’t miss the Saturday farmers’ market at Portland State University campus.
 It’s one of the best that we’ve found anywhere.
 The market is a lively event with hundreds of purveyors displaying the finest of Pacific Northwest homegrown and handcrafted foods—we filled our shopping bags with pastured eggs, an assortment of berries, smoked salmon, artisan goat cheese, artichokes, and more.
 It’s a shaded, lovely venue and a fun place to shop while enjoying the musical offerings of talented locals.